IntelLabs/mat2qubit/README.md

 ```
 -->

 The package can be used to implement different encodings for which there are often depth-space tradeoffs or other resource tradeoffs (see references below).
 The built-in encodings include <b>standard binary</b>, <b>Gray code</b>, <b>unary (one-hot)</b>, and <b>block unary</b>.
 User-defined embeddings may be added by modifying `integer2bit.py`.
-This is part of the implementation of the "discrete quantum intermediate representation" (DQIR) developed in reference [2] below.
+This package is a partial implementation of the "discrete quantum intermediate representation" (DQIR) developed in reference [2] below.

 Mathematical and theoretical details can be found in these references:
 1. Sawaya, NPD, Menke, T, Kyaw, TH, Johri, S, Aspuru-Guzik, A and Guerreschi, GG. [npj Quantum Information, 6(49)](https://www.nature.com/articles/s41534-020-0278-0) (2020).